ichortower/FontSmasher/docs/author-guide.md

 ### Colors

-To change the colors the game uses when rendering the SpriteFonts, edit this
+When editing the bold font, you have full control over the text color, since the texture is used as-is and the shadows are baked in.
+But SpriteFonts are monochrome white (for tinting purposes) and don't include shadows (they are generated live).
+So how do you control what colors the game uses to draw them?

-asset:
+Normally, you don't: The sprite fonts use a selection of hardcoded colors when drawing, and there's no facility available to override them.
+Enter Font Smasher!
+To change the colors the game uses when rendering the SpriteFonts, edit this asset:

 `ichortower.FontSmasher/SpriteFontColors`

-The asset is a string->string dictionary, where the keys are targets and the values are string representations of colors to use.
+The asset is a string&rarr;string dictionary, where the keys are targets and the values are string representations of colors to use.

 **Warning!**: Due to infelicities in how the sprite font colors are handled by